Effects Tools¶

 Unpolar Coordinates: Polar Coordinate effect inverted.

-Tiles: splits the photograph into square blocks and move them randomly inside the image.
+Tiles: splits the photograph into square blocks and moves them randomly inside the image.

 警告

-Some effects can take a long time to run and cause high CPU load.
+Some effects can take a long time to run and cause high CPU loading.
 You can always abort an effect by pressing Abort button during preview rendering.

 The digiKam Emboss filter sculptures your image into 3-D as if it was stamped into wax.

 The digiKam Emboss filter is a quick tool to render your images in a 3-D effect.
 It works particularly well on images with simple structure where color is not the most important content.
-The filter uses the difference between colors and luminosity to convert it into a grey, moon-like landscape lit from 10 o’clock.
+The filter uses the difference between colors and luminosity to convert it into a grey, moon-like landscape lit from the 10 o’clock position.

-The Depth control allows to define the contrast of the filtering.
-A value of 30 (10%) is the standard.
+The Depth control allows you to define the contrast of the filtering.
+A value of 30 (10%) is standard.

-The digiKam Filmgrain filter reproduces traditional film grain techniques of high speed films.
+The digiKam Add Film Grain filter reproduces the traditional film grain associated with high speed films.

-This filter is an easy tool to produce film grain on your images as known from classical high speed film material as, for example, the famous B/W KodaK Tri-X. In order to increase film sensitivity, manufacturers employed larger silver grains in the photo emulsion.
+This filter adds film grain to your images as if they were taken with classical high speed film material such as the famous B/W KodaK Tri-X. In order to increase film sensitivity, manufacturers employed larger silver grains in the photo emulsion.

-The film grain effect gives your shot a particular mood or seems to transport it in time.
+The film grain effect can give your shot a particular mood, transporting it backwards in time.
 The treated image acquires a timeless atmosphere, detached from every day life.
 If you want that gritty, art-house, street-photography grainy film look, especially in monochromatic photos, use this filter.

-As common settings, a slider allows control the Grain size and you can turn on the granularity simulating a photographic distribution.
-For Luminance, Chrominance Blue, and Chrominance Red channels, you can adjust the grain Intensity with a effects on Shadows, Middletones, and Highlight.
+A common slider controls the Grain size, and you can turn on the granularity simulating a photographic distribution.
+Separate Luminance, Chrominance Blue, and Chrominance Red channels allow you to adjust the grain Intensity with differing effects on Shadows, Middletones, and Highlight.

 备注